jonathanye29/unit3_project/README.md

     on_active: root.checkbox_click(self, self.active, "T1")
     pos_hint: {"center_y":.5}
 ```
+This is a KivyMD widget that creates a checkbox.
 This is an example of how I used MDCheckbox for the selection of certain values.
+The checkbox has an ID of "terminal1", which can be used to reference the widget in the Python code.
+The "group" property is set to "terminals", which means that this checkbox is part of a group of checkboxes with the same group name.
+Only one checkbox in the group can be selected at a time.
+I use this for other parts of the application such as for selecting the gate number and flight status.

 ## Development of Application Using Python